 Studies show that vacant structures are the strongest predictor of assault risk when compared to nearly a dozen other risk indicators (Branas et al., 2012).
 Mitigating structural blight, as well as the presence of caring adults positioned along pathways to and from school.

-Once these surveys complete, members take steps to remedy them by partnering with community members to create block clubs and patrols and mobilizing volunteers to board up vacant and open structures, mark safe routes with metal signs clamped to telephone poles Crosswalks are painted with reflective striping and stenciled yellow footprints.
+Once these surveys are complete, members take steps to remedy them by partnering with community members to create block clubs and patrols and mobilizing volunteers to board up vacant and open structures, mark safe routes with metal signs clamped to telephone poles and crosswalks painted with reflective striping and stenciled yellow footprints.

 Contact us to find out more about safe routes, or find out how to start one in your community.

-- To encourage community partners/stakeholders, residents to encourage this location to become a green light.
+- To help community partners/stakeholders, and residents encourage high-crime business locations to become a greenlight initiative.

 - To promote upcoming meetings and events (e.g. board-ups, block clubs, community meetings)

 - To advertise resources available to community members/residents (e.g. VIN etching, steering wheel clubs, home safety assessments)